Change-point regression with a smooth additive disturbance: Simulations

-We found in Tables \ref{tab:aMSEn256a6}-\ref{tab:aMSEn1024a1} that $\PCpluS$ is most of the time the method with the smallest averaged mean square error and if not it is always close to the best method.
-It outperforms other piecewise smooth regression approaches (JIC and ABS1) with the exception of ABS1 for the burt signal.
-Remarkably, $\PCpluS$ has even a smaller average mean square error than PELT for the blocks signal, a piecewise constant regression problem for which $\PELT$ is designed, unless the noise is large.
+We find in Tables~\ref{tab:aMSEn256a4}~and~\ref{tab:aMSEn256a6}-\ref{tab:aMSEn1024a1} that $\PCpluS$ is the method with the smallest averaged mean squared error or close to the best method.
+It outperforms other piecewise smooth regression approaches (JIC and ABS1) with the exception of $\operatorname{ABS1}$ for the burt signal and $\SCHACEcv$ for burt and heavisine.
+Remarkably, $\PCpluS$ even achieves a smaller MSE than PELT for the blocks signal, a piecewise constant regression problem for which $\PELT$ is designed, particularly when the noise level is small.
 This can be explained by the fact that we use cross-validation to select our parameters while the $\PELT$ penalty aims primarily for a correct estimation of the change-points.
-The fused Lasso is only competitive for the cosine signal and when the noise is not too large.
-Kernel smoothing works well for the heavisine signal (a signal with only two smaller jumps) and outperforms $\PCpluS$ when the noise is large.
-We also want to stress that the cross-validation choice has only a small influence, but leave-one-out cross-validation leads always to slightly better results.

-Table \ref{tab:CPn256a4} shows that $\PCpluS$ detects change-points well, only the change-points in the heavine signal are often missed.
-However, it also shows a tendency to overestimate slightly the number of change-points.
-This is not a surprise, since tuning parameters are selected by cross-validation and hence we cannot expect model consistency.
+Table~\ref{tab:CPn256a4} shows that $\PCpluS$ detects change-points well, only the change-points in the heavisine signal are often missed.
+However, it also shows a tendency to slightly overestimate the number of change-points.
 Nonetheless, $\JIC$ outperforms our method only for the cosine signal, a signal which favours its bandwidth choice.
-Overall, the simulation clearly shows that a default bandwidth does not lead to good results and tuning parameter selection is still a challenging research topic when one aims to detect change-points in a piecewise smooth signal or in a piecewise constant plus smooth signal well.
-Unsurprisingly, $\PELT$ outperforms $\PCpluS$ when the signal is piecewise constant but heavily overestimates the number of change-point when it is not.
-And, as already stated in the literature, cross-validated fused Lasso heavily overestimates the number of change-points, even when the true signal is piecewise constant.
+Overall, the simulation clearly shows that a default bandwidth does not lead to good results and tuning parameter selection is still a challenging research topic when one aims to detect change-points in a piecewise smooth signal well.
+Unsurprisingly, $\PELT$ outperforms $\PCpluS$ when the signal is piecewise constant but heavily overestimates the number of change-point when it is not. $\COPS$ performs well unless the data is piecewise constant.
+It outperforms our estimator for the burt and the heavisine signal. $\SOPS$ systematically underestimates the number of change-points.
+Finally, $\SCHACEcv$ suffers from overestimations, but works well for the burt signal.

+Overall, the comparisons do not vary much with the number of observations $n$ and in the signal-to-noise ratio $a$.
+Furthermore, it depends on the signal which method performs well.
+It seems that $\PCpluS$ works well when the gradient does not change too substantially, but is outperformed by other methods for signals with large gradient changes such as burt and heavisine, though still showing a decent performance.